akitikkx/Insight/README.md

 #### repository
 All data to the app originates from the repository.
 For `Insight: Movies and Series Search`, the repository performs the network call through the connection service and emits the data which the viewModels listen for.
+This repository makes use of the Jetpack Paging 3 library to load the data from the network in a paged way.

 #### ui
 All the screens in the app separated into - search and detail - and their respective fragments and viewModels